 Life shouldn’t feel normal right now, so if your life still feels entirely normal, ask yourself if you are doing the right things.

+We are all being asked to be vigilant to protect ourselves but also to protect others around us to flatten the curve of the pandemic so health care systems don’t become overwhelmed when the peak infection rate occurs.
 If you are pregnant particularly in the last trimester you need to be extra vigilant and ask friends, family and neighbours to help out in delivering supplies and leaving them at the door if your family are self isolating.

 In situations like this we feel a loss of control and can feel a little overwhelmed.
 If you have other children your anxiety is compounded by needing to keep them amused and educated whilst working from home and growing your baby too.
 It feels like a lot to be juggling and self-care is more important now than ever.
+Remember there is no evidence of vertical transmission to your baby if you become unwell and so the best and safest place for baby to be right now is safely nestled in your womb.

 So try to focus on what you can control and embrace the new routine in your life , literally lean into it as worry will not change anything and will impact negatively on this immensely special time in your life .